medic/cht-docs/content/en/apps/tutorials/application-graphics.md

 {{% alert title="Note" %}}
 If your changes are not reflected on the browser, you will have to clear browser data to get rid of the already cached resources.

-Images used for the logo should be less than 100KB, transparent, have high contrast, and be horizontal in shape with a ratio of about 3.5:1.
-We recommend SVG or PNG as an alternative image format.
 {{% /alert %}}

 ### 2. Partner logos